 22. Secretarial Auditors

-(a) Pursuant to the provisions of Section 204 of the Companies Act 2013 and theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board ofDirectors of the Company appointed Mr. Mahesh Kumar Gupta Practicing Company Secretary toundertake the Secretarial Audit of the Company for financial year ended on March 312020.The Report of the Secretarial Auditor is annexed as Annexure - D to this Report. (ii) Inaccordance with Section 134(3)(f) of the Companies Act 2013 response (wherevernecessary) to the observations in the Secretarial Audit Report are as under: Observationregarding composition of Board: The Company is still looking for a suitable candidaturefor woman independent director and after finalization of such candidature the Companywill file necessary application for security clearance of such candidature as mandated byCivil Aviation Requirements of Ministry of Civil Aviation.
+(i) Pursuant to the provisions of Section 204 of the Companies Act 2013 and theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board ofDirectors of the Company appointed Mr. Mahesh Kumar Gupta Practicing Company Secretary toundertake the Secretarial Audit of the Company for financial year ended on March 31 2021.The Report of the Secretarial Auditor is annexed as Annexure - D to this Report. (ii) Inaccordance with Section 134(3)(f) of the Companies Act 2013 response (wherevernecessary) to the observations in the Secretarial Audit Report are as under: Observationregarding composition of Board: The Company is still looking for a suitable candidaturefor woman independent director and after finalization of such candidature the Companywill file necessary application for security clearance of such candidature as mandated byCivil Aviation Requirements of Ministry of Civil Aviation.

-Observation regarding receipt of money from erstwhile promoter: In view of theuncertainties involved in the matter management believes that the manner timing andother related aspects of adjustment of these amounts are currently not determinable.Based on their assessment and legal adviceobtained management is of the view that anypossible consequential effects including penal consequences and any compounding thereofwill not have a material impact on the financial statements.
+Observation regarding receipt of money from erstwhile promoter: In view of theuncertainties involved in the matter management believes that the manner timing andother related aspects of adjustment of these amounts are currently not determinable.Based on their assessment and legal advice obtained management is of the view that anypossible consequential effects including penal consequences and any compounding thereofwill not have a material impact on the financial statements.

 23. Secretarial Standards